Power & potential

 SMALL MOLECULE APPROACH

 Vividion has discovered a series of highly selective small molecule inhibitors of KEAP1 that allosterically block this E3 ligase from degrading NRF2, leading to the rapid accumulation of NRF2 in the nucleus and subsequent activation of its target genes.
 Vividion’s KEAP1 inhibitors have demonstrated significant inhibition of inflammatory cytokines and chemokines as well as restoration of epithelial healing in multiple preclinical models.
-This distinct, anti-inflammatory and cytoprotective mechanism holds substantial promise in various inflammatory and autoimmune indications, especially inflammatory bowel disease, by simultaneously inhibiting inflammation while promoting cellular resilience and healing.
+This distinct, anti-inflammatory, and cytoprotective mechanism holds substantial promise in various inflammatory and autoimmune indications, especially inflammatory bowel disease, by simultaneously inhibiting inflammation while promoting cellular resilience and healing.

 DEVELOPMENT STAGE